vippsas/vipps-login-api/vipps-login-api.md

 In some situations it can be tempting to use the `state` parameter to carry a session without requiring a cookie/local storage based session in addition.
 In these cases it's important to remember that the `state` parameter is available to the user.
-The user can setup a `state` parameter and the trick other users to complete logins using this parameter.
+A user may set up a `state` parameter, fixating the session, and then trick other users to complete logins using this parameter.
+This could for example cause unintended actions to be performed on behalf of the victim.

 For general information see
 [OWASP session fixation](https://owasp.org/www-community/attacks/Session_fixation)